 - The scholarship must be used to support a substantial step towards translating an existing research-derived innovation to the wider community for practical use and impact.
 Examples of eligible activity include the development of a product, service or prototype to implement innovative research findings.
 The scholarship may not be used to fund new research activities.

 - The project may relate to the student's own work where it ties to a Wellington UniVentures commercialisation project, OR it may be provided by Wellington UniVentures.

 Apply by email to firstname.lastname@example.org including all the documentation listed below.

 - an indication of the areas of technology that you can demonstrate competency in, and

 - why you are interested in developing your skills in commercialisation

 - An indication of support from your supervisor (they will be used as a reference)

 - A copy of your most recent academic transcript

 - If you wish your project to be considered (optional) please supply a completed Invention Disclosure form for your project

-Shortlisted applicants will be required to present to a selection committee, consisting of the GM Commercialisation and a relevant Commercialisation Manager.
+Shortlisted applicants will be required to present to a selection committee, consisting of an ELT member and a relevant Commercialisation Manager.

 Where the project is being offered by the student, the commercial potential of the project, as well as the student’s potential, will be considered.